oracle/terraform-provider-oci/website/docs/r/opsi_operations_insights_warehouse.html.markdown

 This resource provides the Operations Insights Warehouse resource in Oracle Cloud Infrastructure Opsi service.

 Create a Operations Insights Warehouse resource for the tenant in Operations Insights.
 New ADW will be provisioned for this tenant.
 There is only expected to be 1 warehouse per tenant.
 The warehouse is expected to be in the root compartment.
+If the 'opsi-warehouse-type' header is passed to the API, a warehouse resource without ADW or Schema provisioning is created.

 ## Example Usage